sjvrijn/mf2/JOSS-paper/paper.md

   * @toal_considerations:2015 introduced correlation-adjustable multi-fidelity
     versions of the Branin, Paciorek, Hartmann3 and Trid functions.

-This package is currently in use by the authors in their research on multi- fidelity hierarchical surrogate models.
+This package is currently in use by the authors in their research on multi-fidelity hierarchical surrogate models.

 ![**Scalability plot** This plot shows how the evaluation time of high- and low-fidelity functions scales with the number of points *N* being passed in